micmejia/bible-dump/NKJV/Nehemiah/Neh 13.md

 So it was, at the gates of Jerusalem, as it began to be dark before the Sabbath, that I commanded the gates to be shut, and charged that they must not be opened till after the Sabbath.
 Then I posted _some_ of my servants at the gates, _so that_ no burdens would be brought in on the Sabbath day.

 ###### 20
-Now the merchants and sellers of all kinds of [^b]wares [^c]lodged outside Jerusalem once or twice.
+Now the merchants and sellers of all kinds of wares lodged outside Jerusalem once or twice.

 ###### 21
-Then I warned them, and said to them, "Why do you spend the night [^d]around the wall?
+Then I warned them, and said to them, "Why do you spend the night around the wall?
 If you do _so_ again, I will lay hands on you!"
 From that time on they came no _more_ on the Sabbath.

 ###### 22
 And I commanded the Levites that they should cleanse themselves, and that they should go and guard the gates, to sanctify the Sabbath day.
 Remember me, O my God, _concerning_ this also, and spare me according to the greatness of Your mercy!